amsa-code/sgb-decoder/README.md

 The JSON Schema for the above is [here](src/main/resources/beacon-23-hex-id-schema.json).

+### Making the keys more human readable
+The json returned by the decoding functions has keys without spaces, camel-cased.
+You can use [KeyPrettify.prettify](src/main/java/au/gov/amsa/sgb/decoder/KeyPrettify.java) to convert a value like `rlmType1GnssLocation` to `RLM Type 1 GNSS Location`.

 ## BCH Error Correction
 A beacon transmits the 202 bit SGB detection message followed by a 48 bit BCH error correction code.
 You can calculate the code expected from the 202 bit SGB detection message like this: